mit-history/cfrp-hack/en/casting-registers.md

 **plays**

-This table comes from the receipt database.
+This table comes from the receipts database.
 It describes the plays played at the CF - some new ones were added when entering lights.

 - PK: id